 If you are traveling with someone, it may be that they will not be using all of the available space in their liquid bag (particularly if they are male) so you could put some of your additional toiletries that qualify as liquids in that too.

-Particularly if you are flying from a larger airport, there are likely to be some stores after you pass through security that you can buy full-size toiletries in.
-There are no restrictions on actually taking these on the flight with you.
+Particularly if you are flying from a larger airport, there are likely to be some stores after you pass through security where you can buy full-size toiletries.
+There are no restrictions on actually taking these on the flight with you if purchased after the security checkpoint.

 You will probably need to use them up and perhaps throw away some that are partially used though as you will be unable to take them through security for your return flight.